dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ```

 This all compiles and we got a nice looking board with nice looking code!
-But what is this `50` and `3` in our `board` module?
+But what is this `50` and `5` in our `board` module?

 ## Hardcoded values?

-We got some hard-coded values in our code that probably need to change depending on what level of the game we are in
+We got some hard-coded values in our code that probably need to change depending on what level of the game we are in,
 right?

 ```rust {data-file="board.rs", data-fold="['1-40', '55-90']", hl_lines=[42, 49]}